 And a will isn't the only thing to think about.
 In addition, you may want to take steps to help your family avoid probate court proceedings after your death.
 And everyone should consider preparing a living will and durable powers of attorney—important documents that can help you stay in control of your own health care and financial choices while saving your family lots of hassles and heartaches, too.
 You can use WillMaker to prepare these legal tools, and more.

-To help you get started, take WillMaker's quiz to get a list of suggested documents for your life situations.
-Or, go straight to the Your Documents screen to start any of WillMaker's essential estate planning documents, including a will, living trust, financial power of attorney, health care directive, final arrangements document or document for caregivers and survivors.
-You can start any of WillMaker's other documents from the All Documents screen.
+To help you get started, take WillMaker's quiz (in the download version of WillMaker) to get a list of suggested documents for your life situations.
+Or, go straight to the Your Documents screen to start any of WillMaker's essential estate planning documents, including a will, living trust, financial power of attorney, health care directive, final arrangements document, letter to survivors, or transfer on death deed.
+(You can access the many additional WillMaker documents on the All Documents screen of the downloadable version of WillMaker.)

 Our carefully designed question-and-answer format makes the process as easy as it can be.
 Our goal is to help you over any hurdles by providing clear guidance and encouragement at every step.
 After you select a document to begin, we'll ask you a series of straightforward questions.
 Then the software uses your answers to make a legal document that's valid in your state.